prajyotnaik3/Titanic/README.md

 # Titanic
- Predict whether a person survived or not in the tragedy og Titanic accident.
+ Predict whether a person survived or not in the tragedy of Titanic accident.